hiroouru/Thrust_Measurement_System/README.md

 This Python script is used to plot the thrust data saved on the SD card.
 It reads the data file and plots it using matplotlib.

 ## Setup Instructions
+1.**calibrate your loadcell**
+   -find calibratoin example of library, HX711_ADC, and calibrate your loadcell.
+   -write down the calibration result
+   -change calfactor(at server code) into your result
 ### Arduino Code
 1. **Install the necessary libraries** in the Arduino IDE:
    - `BLEDevice`